 Activity Evidence that supports this approach Challenge number(s) addressed Staff to be paid for intervention during the Spring Break and may half term to encourage intervention sessions close to examination time.
 Staff will also be paid for additional Saturday morning intervention sessions.
 EEF toolkit suggests that extending school time can have an average impact on progress of +3 months.
-2, 3, 5 Investment in SatchelOne, digital textbooks in some subjects, Kerboodle, Hegarty and digital devices to assist students to revise, those who are learning remotely or those who require catchup support.
+2, 3, 5 Investment in Teams, digital textbooks in some subjects, Sparx (Maths, Science and Reader) and digital devices to assist students to revise, those who are learning remotely or those who require catchup support.
 Completing high-quality homework can have a high impact on student progress (+5 months according to the EEF toolkit).
-2, 3, 5 Investment in after school tuition for students which we will fund in addition to the funding received from the National Tuition Programme.
-This will focus on maths and English for Yr 7, 8 and 9 students and a small group of Year 11 students in maths.
-The number of students involved in this this year will be reduced The EEF toolkit suggests that small group tuition can have an average impact on progress of +4 months.
-SecEd also suggests the success of targeted interventions (https://www.sec-ed.co.uk/best-practice/pupil-premium-general-and-targeted-interventions/) 2, 3, 5.
+2, 3, 5

-as a result of the reduced funding so it will not be on the same scale as 2022-23.
+2, 3, 5.
 Year 11 small group tutor time intervention for English and maths.
 Students receive tutor time intervention which is tailored to students' specific needs.
 We used mock exams to identify these students.
 The EEF has found that small group intervention has an average impact on progress of +4 months.
 2, 3, 5 Investment in a careers advisor to work with students particularly with careers interviews.
 The EEF Careers Education review suggests that 60% of the 45 research studies identified provided positive findings on educational outcomes with interventions such as mentoring, information and advice and guidance.
 2, 4, 5.